50+ RPA use cases

 - R&D, vendor and legal contracts

-Here’s why: RPA automates structured, rule-based, voluminous and repetitive digital tasks where human effort does not add business value.
+RPA is particularly effective because it automates structured, rule-based, voluminous and repetitive digital tasks where human effort does not add business value.

 With that in mind, and with a focus on these departments, it makes sense to look for the opportunities in your unique organizational processes by asking the following questions: